 Milen Ivanov, PhD

 I graduated recently from the Brown University Mathematics Department with academic advisor Prof. Björn Sandstede.
 My research focus is on the interface between partial differential equations and dynamical systems.
-In particular, in my PhD dissertation, available here, I study spiral patterns in reaction-diffusion systems via spatial dynamics methods. the poster below gives a brief overview of my work.
+I study spiral patterns in reaction-diffusion systems via spatial dynamics methods.
+Some of my results can be found on the preprint here and in my PhD dissertation, available here, The poster below gives a brief overview of my work.

-As a Dean's Faculty Fellow at Brown University, I am co-teaching Ordinary Differential Equations.
+As a Dean's Faculty Fellow at Brown University, I taught Applied Dynamical Systems and I co-teaught Ordinary Differential Equations.
 Also, I have been an instructor in calculus 2,3 and linear algebra, and I have been a teaching assistant in calculus 1-3.

 Mapping the Early American Foreign Service